RichardMidnight/RaspberryPi-notes/README.md

         sudo reboot

-# upgrades and autoremove
+# upgrade and autoremove

         sudo apt full-upgrade

-# script to update kernal and firmware
+# script to update kernal and firmware to bleading edge

         sudo rpi-update  (only if needed)